frontyard/cordova-plugin-exoplayer/README.md

 ## Changes in version 2.5.4
 - Added loading spinner to the N-E corner that shows up when player is buffering.
 This needs to be explicitly turned on with `showSpinner` boolean configuration setting.
 - Added ability to change text, buttons and spinner colors using new controller configuration settings `textColor`, `buttonsColor` and `spinnerColor`.
+- Added positionInFirstPeriod to TIMELINE_EVENT.
+- Upgraded exoplayer to 2.6.1.

 ## Changes in version 2.5.3
 - After observing performance issues removing the usage of okhttp.